Let’s Bring Government-Funded Animal Experiments Out of the Shadows

 Myth: Reporting of animal numbers is burdensome for labs.

 Fact: NIH already directs funded facilities to “establish mechanisms to document and monitor numbers of animals acquired, born, and used”—but the agency does not ask or require facilities to report the information.
 A reporting system could be as simple as filing an annual one-page form using the information NIH already tells facilities to collect.
 In addition, the top 100 recipients of NIH funding in the U.S. already provide information on animal numbers to a private accrediting body.
-The Federal Animal Research Accountability Act would create no burdens.
+This legislation would create no burdens.

 Myth: Greater reporting could reveal proprietary information.